 The following information is presented for educational purposes only.
 Medical Marijuana Inc. provides this information to provide an understanding of the potential applications of cannabinoids.
 Links to third party websites do not constitute an endorsement of these organizations by Medical Marijuana Inc. and none should be inferred.

-Named for the plant that inspired its discovery, the endocannabinoid system’s importance is only just becoming understood by the medical community.
+Named for the plant that inspired its discovery, the endocannabinoid system is important to your overall health and equilibrium, bu its importance is only just becoming understood by the medical community.
 It is through this system that the naturally occurring cannabinoids from medical marijuana interact with our bodies and trigger its beneficial effects.
-With the potential to greatly affect the way our bodies work, it is essential that we recognize how to maintain a healthy endocannabinoid system.
+With the potential to greatly affect the way our bodies work, a healthy endocannabinoid system is essential and it’s key that we recognize how to maintain it.

 The History of the Endocannabinoid System

-Then the endocannabinoid system was defined in the early 1990’s when Lisa Matsuda announced that her team at the National Institute of Mental Health had first identified a THC-sensitive receptor in lab rat brains.
-Following this revelation, the National Academy of Science predicted the 1990’s would be the “Decade of the Brain”.
+Before Matsuda’s discovery of the cannabinoid receptor in the animal’s brain, however, it was often speculated that cannabinoids produced their balancing effects via nonspecific interactions.
+Following this revelation, the National Academy of Science predicted the 1990s would be the “Decade of the Brain”.
 It turned out to be true as the following 10 year period would produce “more advances in neuroscience than in all previous years combined” (Lee, 2012).